India women's national under-20 football team: AFC U-19 Women's Championship

 At the 2007 qualification India lost two games in the group stage against Myanmar by 1−2 and Thailand by 1−5 which cost the AFC Championships for the first time in 2007 edition.
 Similar fate was in 2009 qualification tournament which was worse than before as India lost all the group matches and the worst performance came against Australia, where the Australian girls defeated the Indian by a huge 18−0, thus their biggest defeat till now.
 Next four edition, the girls seen similar scenario with zero luck to enter in the championships.
 For 2019 AFC U-19 Women's Championship India faced Pakistan, Nepal and Thailand in round 1 at the 2019 Championship qualification where they won two match defeating Pakistan by 18−0 which is their biggest win till now and host Thailand by 1−0 and a defeat by Nepal with 0−2, but India failed to move to round 2 courtesy of their head-to-head result against Nepal.
 While Thailand, Nepal and India finished on three points, the goal difference between just these three teams were counted, which left Thailand at the top with a +2 goal difference, while India and Nepal were tied at -1, due to this, the head-to-head result between India and Nepal came into play again, and Nepal go through and India left behind.
+But, India won their group stage in the 2026 AFC U-20 Asian cup qualification.
+Beating Turkmenistan 0–5, beating Myanmar 0–1, and tying to Indonesia 0–0.
+India was placed in Group C with Australia, Japan, and Chinese Taipei.
+In their opening game they lost to Japan 0–6.
+Then losing their game to Australia 0–5.
+However, India managed to beat Chinese Taipei 1–3.
+It was India’s first win in the tournament since 2004.
+However, India was the third placed worst ranked team and failed to qualify for the quarter-finals.